 What We Don’t Have to Do

 Orthodontists who own their own practice or work without the benefit of a group like CDP have more on their minds than their patients.
-They have to balance treatment planning and patient care with the administrative side of their practice.
+They must balance treatment planning and patient care with the administrative side of their practice.
 Orthodontists need work-life balance.
 Working with an effective DSO can free you to focus on your patients and do your best work every day.

 “As an orthodontist working with CDP, I have found the support invaluable.
 The orthodontic program at CDP is unique from other DSOs because we have a support team built around the specialty of orthodontics.
-Our supporting team is 100% dedicated to providing the doctor with the necessary facilities, equipment, supplies, and clinical team that the orthodontist needs to perform successful treatment.”
+Our supporting team is 100% dedicated to providing the doctor with the necessary facilities, equipment, supplies, and clinical team that the orthodontist needs for successful treatment.”

 — Dr. Dustin Roden-Johnson